TheThingsNetwork/docs/_content/applications/Cayenne/index.md

 ### Contact your device

 In order to send data to your device, you first need to "open" a channel.
-For that send a packet saying that an `Output` is available, you will only need to do that once.
+For that, send a packet saying that an `Output` is available, you only need to do that once.
 Both digital and analog are available.
 ```js
   lpp.addDigitalOutput(2, 1);
   //or